nigoroll/libvmod-dynamic/README.rst

 vmod-dynamic
 ============

-This branch is for varnish version from 4.0 to 5.0
+This branch is for varnish version from 5.0

 Description
 ===========